openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/3_types.rst

    string

-The classes ``Float`` and ``Double``, and the math library also predefine other constructors, methods and constants which are part of the |LANG| standard library (see :ref:`Standard Library`).
+The classes ``Float`` and ``Double``, and the math library also predefine other constructors, methods, and constants that are parts of the |LANG| standard library (see :ref:`Standard Library`).

-The operation is a floating-point operation if at least one of the operands in a binary operator is of the floating-point type, even if the other operand is integer.
+An operation is called a *floating-point operation* if at least one of the operands in a binary operator is of the floating-point type (even if the other operand is integer).

 If at least one operand of the numerical operator is of type ``double``, then the operation implementation uses 64-bit floating-point arithmetic, and the result of the numerical operator is a value of type ``double``.

-If the other operand is not ``double``, then the numeric promotion (see :ref:`Predefined Numeric Types Conversions`) must be used first to widen it to type ``double``.
+If the other operand is not ``double``, then the numeric promotion (see :ref:`Primitive Types Conversions`) must be used first to widen it to type ``double``.

 If no operand is of type ``double``, then the operation implementation